vmakhin/ERT_tasks/Assessment_Interpolation/README.md

 <img src="Delaunay_Linear_Interpolation.png"  alt="drawing"  width="400"  height="400"/>

-### This approach gives a very rough linear interplolation using area coordinates representation of the values on the structured grid.
+### This approach gives a very rough linear interplolation using area coordinates within each triangle.
+The representation of the values on the structured grid using this approach unsatisfactory.

 This approach doesn’t consider values outside Delaunay triangles.

-Another limitation of this approach is very limited extrapolation capabilities outside the area covered by triangles.
+The another limitation of this approach is a very limited extrapolation capabilities outside the area covered by triangles.

 ### The second approach I used was based on applying nearest analysis with original kriging method [3] with spherical variogram model.